 - Single women are not focused on family responsibilities.
 Thus they are able to focus on targeted ministry and statistically persevere well into long-term productive service.

-- A traditional missionary family on the Chad field today typically involves the man engaging in ministry among men, while the woman is, by necessity and choice, at home, caring for the everyday tasks of keeping a home, preparing food, primary parenting, and schooling children.
+- A traditional missionary family on the Chad field today typically involves the husband engaging in ministry among men, while the wife is, by necessity and choice, at home, caring for the everyday tasks of keeping a home, preparing food, primary parenting, and schooling children.
 A single woman on the field is able to focus on ministry to women and children, a ministry that is not culturally appropriate or accessible for male missionaries.

 - LBIM desires to focus evangelism on families and communities, not individuals.
 Single women on the field allow us to more effectively target the wives, mothers and children of the people groups among whom we are seeking to engage.